Golden Gate International Exposition: Pageant of the Pacific

 The theme of the exposition was "Pageant of the Pacific", as it showcased the goods of nations bordering the Pacific Ocean.
-The theme was physically symbolized by "The Tower of the Sun;" by an 80-foot statue of Pacifica, goddess of the Pacific ocean; and by architect Mark Daniels' Chinese village.
+The theme was physically symbolized by "The Tower of the Sun;" by an 80-foot statue of Pacifica, goddess of the Pacific ocean; and by architect Mark Daniels' Chinese village, built and managed by San Francisco's George Jue.

 The San Francisco Downtown Association created the 49-Mile Scenic Drive to promote the exposition and the city.
 The drive started at San Francisco City Hall and ended on Treasure Island after winding around the "City by the Bay."

 Architecture

 W.P.
-Day, a locally prominent architect, was appointed director of works and George W. Kelham served as the chief architect until his death in October 1936, when he was succeeded by Arthur Brown Jr.
+Day, a locally prominent architect, was appointed director of works and George W. Kelham served as the chief architect until his death in October 1936, when he was succeeded by Arthur Brown Jr. The fair was built in a specially created architectural style called 'Pacifica', a streamlined mix of Art Deco incorporating various Asian and Latin American (such as Maya or Inca, but also Spanish Colonial) architectural elements.

 Fine arts

 During the Expo in 1939, Master carver John Wallace (Haida) demonstrated the art of carving totem poles for visitors.

 The Art in Action exhibition was staged at GGIE during its second session in the summer of 1940 to show artists at work and attract visitors.